AndresMarcelo7/AYGO_Documentation_AI_Chat/README.md

 - [ChatApiLambda](ChatApiLambda): AWS Lambda API protected with Cognito to establish conversations with Elasticsearch and Pinecone databases.
 - [Project-AI-LoadData](Project-AI-LoadData): python script to load md files from a github organization to a s3 bucket
 - [AYGO-Project-Chat.postman_collection.json](AYGO-Project-Chat.postman_collection.json): Postman collection for making requests to the deployed API with Api Gateway.
+- [Video DEMO](https://youtu.be/tA2Rruxs6Bg): Here you can watch a short video, where we make calls to the API endpoints /Pinecone and /Elastic and shows how Auth works

 Each directory contains a README.MD detailing the objective of each and how to implement it locally.